 This access point is an alternate version of the following benchmark(s).

 Element Cards are available to assist in planning for instruction.
-They are designed to promote understanding of how students move toward the Florida Standards.
+They are designed to promote understanding of how students move toward the academic standards.
 Element Cards contain one or more access points, essential understandings, suggested instructional strategies and suggested supports.

-Content Modules provide explanations and examples of the concepts contained in the Florida Standards that may be difficult to teach or unfamiliar to special education teachers.
+Content Modules provide explanations and examples of the concepts contained in the academic standards that may be difficult to teach or unfamiliar to special education teachers.
 They promote an understanding of the concepts so that a teacher can begin to plan how to teach the concepts to students.
 Content Modules contain potential adaptations, modifications and ideas for Universal Design for Learning.